lierluis/lierluis.github.io/index.md

 layout: home
 ---

-I'm an aspiring software engineer with a passion for technology.
+I'm an aspiring software engineer with a passion for technology and programming.

-I recently graduated from San Francisco State University with a B.S. in Computer Science, where I started with zero knowledge of programming and finished as tech lead of my last team project.
+I recently graduated from San Francisco State University with a B.S. in Computer Science, and have over 3 years of programming experience.

+I also recently graduated from the Mission Techies program at MEDA where I prepared for a professional career in the tech industry.

-I have about 4 years of programming experience and am currently looking for new opportunities in the industry.
+I'm currently looking for new opportunities to continue my career in software development.

 If you'd like to see some of my work, check out my [projects].